-Rory Peck Trust, Risk Assessment: Getting Started
+Committee to Protect Journalists, Risk Assessment: Getting Started

 A great starting point for introducing safety and the importance of mitigating risk for young journalists.
-The Rory Peck Trust explains how risk assessments work, and why journalists should make it a habit to complete risk assessments for all assignments.
-This helpful website also offers a link with templates for completing the following: Risk Assessment & Security Protocol; Communications Plan; Digital Risk Assessment; and Proof of Life.
+CPJ provides a risk assessment template for journalists and editors to complete.
+Journalists should make it a habit to complete risk assessments for all assignments.
+This helpful template covers the following: Risk Assessment & Security Protocol; Communications Plan; Digital Risk Assessment; and Proof of Life.
 After reading through, students should be prepared to discuss the discussion questions listed below.